Memorial University of Newfoundland: Frecker Institute in St. Pierre

 The Frecker Program in the French territory of St. Pierre and Miquelon consists of French immersion for 2nd year university students, with five “level 2000” French courses.
 The teaching is provided by teachers from the university's modern languages, literature and culture department and from Francoforum.
 3rd and 4th year students go to the Côte d'Azur University in Nice or the Southern Brittany University in Lorient, while 5th year students go to the University of Bordeaux.
 The institute, and later the program, were named in honour of the Canadian politician George Alain Frecker, who was born in Saint-Pierre and was formerly chancellor of Memorial University.

 Student body and campus life

 There are over 18,000 students enrolled in full and part-time studies at Memorial University.
 This number includes both undergraduate and graduate students.
 As of fall 2023, approximately 62% of students are from Newfoundland and Labrador.

 International students

-As of November 2024, international students comprised 24.7 percent of the student population at Memorial University.
+As of November 2024, international students comprised 24.7 per cent of the student population at Memorial University.
 They are served by the Internationalization Office, which is a dedicated administrative unit of the University offering services such as immigration advising, social events, and off-campus housing, among others.